darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 You can also tell Authelia to use any other mailing service that [nodemailer](https://nodemailer.com/smtp/well-known/) is capable of using.
 For example, I created a dummy gmail account to use as the sender.

-> **NOTE**: Bear in mind that, should you use gmail, you will have to configure it to accept logon requests from [less-secure](https://support.google.com/cloudidentity/answer/6260879?hl=en) apps.
+{% include note.html content="Bear in mind that, should you use gmail, you will have to configure it to accept logon requests from [less-secure](https://support.google.com/cloudidentity/answer/6260879?hl=en) apps." %}

 So in the previous step, select **google authenticator** as the 2nd factor token.
 It will automatically send an email to *MailCatcher*.
 Let's head there [https://mailcatcher.whatever-amazonaws.com]():